JorgeEliasGarcia/xView-Recognition-Image-Classification/README.md

 - Apply **transfer learning** with a Swin Transformer model.
 - Fine-tune a pretrained vision transformer for domain-specific imagery.
 - Analyze training behavior and classification performance.
-- Evaluate the suitability of transformer architectures for aerial image recognition.

 ---

 ## Dataset: xView-Recognition